Mus-Kah/ECG_Classification_XAI/README.md

 To run the project, download the project zip file or clone the repository and install the required dependencies through the following commands:
 * git clone https://github.com/Mus-Kah/ECG_Classification_XAI.git
 * pip install requirements.txt
-* Enter the project and run the following command line: python main.py
+* Enter the project and run the following command line:
+  * For simple training: python main.py
+  * For training with cross-validation: python main_cv.py